Destination Pakistan Guide

 Red Fort Muzaffarabad

-Explore the Enchanting History of the Red Fort in Muzaffarabad, Pakistan
+Enchanting Red Fort in Muzaffarabad

 The Red Fort, also known as Laal Qilla or Rutta Qila, is a historic 17th-century fortification located in Muzaffarabad, Azad Jammu & Kashmir, Pakistan.
 This strategically positioned fort stands tall on a massive rock.
 It served as a defensive post and a ground for counter-offensive operations.